Itty Bitty Titty Committee

-Itty Bitty Titty Committee is a feminist lesbian comedy film directed by Jamie Babbit.
-It was released on September 28, 2007.
+Itty Bitty Titty Committee is a 2007 American comedy film directed by Jamie Babbit.
 It follows the political awakening of Anna, a young, mild-mannered lesbian woman who joins a radical feminist group.
+The film is produced by non-profit organization POWER UP.

-The film had its premiere at the international film festival Berlinale on February 9, 2007, where it was nominated for a Teddy Award for Best Feature.
-It had its American premiere at SXSW in March where it won the Jury Prize for Best Feature.
-The film was produced by non-profit organization POWER UP.
+Itty Bitty Titty Committee had its world premiere at the film festival Berlinale on February 9, 2007, where it was nominated for a Teddy Award for Best Feature.
+It had its American premiere at South by Southwest (SXSW) in March 2007, where it won the Jury Prize for Best Feature.
+The film was theatrically released on September 28, 2007.

 Plot

-Anna has been rejected by her college, her girlfriend broke up with her, and her big sister is getting married.
+Anna has been rejected by her college, her girlfriend broke up with her, and her older sister is getting married.
 She meets Sadie, who invites her to join Clits In Action, or C(i)A, a radical Third-wave feminist group.
 Anna soon gets in touch with her political side.
 She takes part in illegal activism with the group and becomes more aggressive in her daily life.

 Anna starts falling for Sadie, who has been involved for years with an older woman named Courtney.
 Courtney works with a more mainstream feminist organization and disagrees with the C(i)A's method of creating awareness through public art, which usually involves vandalism.

 The group travels to take part in a gay marriage protest – instead of being for or against it, they argue that marriage is the wrong goal, as it is an institution rooted in sexism.
 Despite being warned by another member of the C(i)A, Meat, that Sadie uses people, Anna shares a night of passion with her while they stay in a hotel.
 At the rally the next day, the outspoken Shulamith ends up nearly coming to blows with a protester.
 The fight is caught by a local news crew and the group's message is misconstrued as violent and homophobic.
 Meat also reveals that their website – which they considered the center of their activism – has not received hits from anyone besides themselves.

 C(i)A attempts to have a meeting at Courtney's home, but personal conflicts come to a head.
 Anna believes Sadie is going to leave Courtney to be with her, but Sadie remains dependent on her partner.
 Meat and Shulamith announce that they're giving up on the group, Sadie stays behind with Courtney, and Aggie (a transgender man who's part of the C(i)A) comforts Anna, who is heartbroken over Sadie's rejection and the loss of the C(i)A. They end up partying together and having a one-night stand.
 In the morning, Aggie has prepared breakfast and procured a flower for Anna, who only considers him a friend.
 Sadie arrives to talk about what happened the night before.
 Anna tries to explain that her night with Aggie meant nothing.
 He overhears and is deeply hurt.
 Sadie leaves and Anna finds herself truly alone.